RicoJia/ricojia.github.io/_posts/2024/2024-11-25-robotics-ROS2-ros2-executor-callback-model.markdown

 - Mutually Exclusive Callback (MEC) Group:
     - Prevents its callbacks from being executed in parallel, so that callbacks in the group were executed by a SingleThreadedExecutor.
+        - Imagine in a MultiThreadedExecutor, we would need a lock for functions in this group to make them serialized.
     - A node’s default callback group is MEC
 - Reentrant callback group:
+    - "Callbacks in this group promise to be thread-safe, so run them however you like."
-    - Allows the executor to schedule and execute the group’s callbacks without restrictions.
+    - So this allows the executor to schedule and execute the group’s callbacks without restrictions.

 Key rules: